How to get oil stains out of clothes and help remove grease

 Place a piece of cardboard directly behind the stain to keep it from spreading or soaking through the garment.

-Step 2: Pretreat fabric
+2. Pretreat fabric

 Put a small amount of liquid dishwashing detergent on the stain and allow it to soak for about 10 minutes.
 Rinse the dishwashing detergent from the garment completely before putting it in the washing machine.

-For sturdy fabrics such as cottons and denim, you can gently scrub the dishwashing detergent into the fabric before rinsing.
+For sturdy fabrics, such as cottons and denim, you can gently scrub the dishwashing detergent into the fabric before rinsing.

-Wash garments with oil stains using the warmest water recommended on the care tag.
-Oil and grease are semi-solid at room temperature, so using the warmest water recommended will help liquefy them.
+Machine wash the garment with the warmest water allowed by the garment care tag.
+Oil and grease are semi-solid at room temperature, so using the warmest water recommended can help liquefy them.

-Step 4: Line dry
+4. Line dry

 Whirlpool® Dryers